Only the best Āyurveda will do.

 When I became interested in Āyurveda back in 1999, the only resources for products, practitioners and schools were found in the back of Āyurveda books.
 Out of frustration with a lack of resources, I developed a directory website for Āyurveda called AyurvedaNextDoor.com, now part of The Ayurveda Experience‘s family of websites.

-To understand what is available in the U.S. for Āyurveda, take note of the following terms.
-In reading these, you’ll get a greater sense of the scope of Āyurveda.
+To understand what is available in the U.S. for Āyurveda practice, take note of the following terms.
+In reading these, you’ll get a greater sense of the disparity of Āyurveda.

 Āyurvedic Health Coach

 Trained in the very basics of diet and lifestyle management, Āyurvedic Health Coaches are beneficial if you wish to learn the simplest concepts of Āyurveda.
 They are not trained in the use of herbs, formulations or body therapies.
-They are a unique level of training in the U.S. and are not part of the Indian system of Āyurvedic professionals.
+They are not trained in health management when there is imbalance in the dosha. Āyurvedic Health Coaches are a unique level of training in the U.S. and are not part of the Indian system of Āyurvedic professionals.

 This term is used in the U.S. to denote someone who has training in Āyurvedic herbs, simple formulations and balancing the body types.
-They do not typically have training in disease management with Āyurveda.
+They do not typically have training in disease management with Āyurveda however access to proper education is evolving.

 This acronym refers to the Bachelor’s degree awarded to graduates of Indian institutions.
 It stands for Bachelor of Āyurvedic Medicine & Surgery.
 They receive 5.5 years of training in all aspects of Āyurveda.
 Upon graduation, they confer the title of vaidya and are also referred to in India as ‘doctor’.
 In the U.S., they are not recognized as doctors.
 In India, they may continue their studies to specialize in one of the eight branches of Āyurveda or in research.